Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

     - `.getTemperatureScale()`{: .language-kube-20 #climate-reg-temp-scale }: Returns the temperature scale of the level, defaults to `20000`{:.n} if the level does not have a TFC-like generator
     - `.getRainfallScale()`{: .language-kube-20 #climate-reg-rain-scale }: Returns the rainfall scale of the level, defaults to `20000`{:.n} if the level does not have a TFC-like generator
     - `.getClimateSeed()`{: .language-kube-20 #climate-reg-seed }: Returns the climate seed being used
     - `.vector(x: number, z: number)`{: .language-kube-20 #climate-reg-vector }: Creates a new wind vector with the provided x and z components.
-Each component should be {% in_range 0,1 %}
+Each component should be {% in_unit %}
     - `.setCurrentTemperatureCalculation(calc: QuadFunction<LevelReader, BlockPos, number, number, number>)`{: .language-kube-20 #climate-reg-current-temp-calc }: Sets how the model will determine the current temperature at a given temperature and time, accepts a callback with the following values:
         - `level: LevelReader`{: .language-kube-20 }: The level
         - `pos: BlockPos`{: .language-kube-20 }: The position